Ivanka Trump Says She Had a ‘Punk Phase’

 It wasn’t too long after this that Kurt Cobain, the singer, songwriter, and guitarist for Nirvana, committed suicide.
 It was a shock and I was distraught.
 Mom had no idea who Kurt Cobain was, and she sympathized only so much.
 After twenty-four hours of my crying inconsolably in my room, alone—major melodrama—Mom had to pull me out of there to go down to dinner.

 Okay, so many questions.
 What was Ivanka Trump’s favorite Nirvana song?
 What does she listen to now for a good cry?
-And why didn’t she start her own perfume line called, “Smells Like Teen Spirit?”
-Huge missed opportunity.
-‘UGE.
+And why didn’t she start her own perfume line called “Smells Like Teen Spirit”?
+Huge missed opportunity. ’UGE.

 Comments